Topic

 Data modeling phases: conceptual, logical, and physical

-How conceptual, logical, and physical data models actually divide warehouse design work in 2026, including where data contracts and dbt fit, and the handoffs that determine whether the model survives production.
+Data modeling phases explained: what the conceptual, logical, and physical models each deliver, where dbt and data contracts fit, and the handoffs that decide if the model holds.

 Read →Technique